batteries76/switch-maven/week-3/3-4-node-server.md

 }
 ```
 You can see above that we have added in a section for scripts, and a particular script that we want to run. `dev` is the 'name' of this script, and we can make use of this like so:

 `> yarn run dev`

-Here we are asking yarn to run the script in the `package.json` file called dev, which is the same as running
+Here we are asking yarn to run the script in the `package.json` file called dev, which is the same as running:

 `> nodemon server.js`

 This has two beneifts.

 The first is that while in this instance we aren't saving a heap of time, we are saving a little bit by having an alias for starting the program.
 However, sometimes the command to run a particular aspect of your program might be very complicated.
 In that instance we are saving considerable time not typing it our searching back through the terminal commands.

 The second aspect is that you may forget the command (yes, this happens), and in most instances you are unlikely to be the only person working on the project.

 Run the command through the `package.json` via yarn, and then check the response in the browser.